k-candidate/k-candidate.github.io/_posts/2025-02-02-vault-for-secrets-management.md

 ## 3. Set up
 The setup is very similar to the one we used for previous components.
 The code can be found here: [https://github.com/k-candidate/tf-vault](https://github.com/k-candidate/tf-vault).
+The only hiccup I had to troubleshoot was persisting the data.
+That was due to the docker image's UID and GID: [https://github.com/hashicorp/vault/issues/20953](https://github.com/hashicorp/vault/issues/20953).

 ## 4. How to use
 The deployment is similar to other components we made.
 You can read previous posts for more details.